 The Company capitalizes all acquisition and exploration costs until the property to which those costs relate is placed into production, sold or abandoned.
 The decision to abandon a property is largely determined from exploration results and the amount and timing of the Company's write-offs of capitalized mineral property costs will vary from one year to the next and typically cannot be predicted in advance.
-During the current period the Company capitalized expenditures totaling \$284,456 (comparative period - \$5,000) for exploration and expansion of its exploration projects.

-Financial condition - February 28, 2017 compared to May 31, 2016
+Financial Condition - May 31, 2017 compared to May 31, 2016